damolinx/vscode-macros/README.md

 # Macros for VS Code

-This extension enables you to execute automation scripts (macros) using the standard [VS Code APIs](https://code.visualstudio.com/api/references/vscode-api) without the need to develop a full-fledged extension.
-It is ideal for rapid prototyping of extension features or creating custom tools tailored to specific or infrequent use cases, eliminating the overhead of maintaining a complete extension.

-The primary tradeoff of this approach is that all scripts execute within the same process as the extension.
-While their execution context is [sandboxed](https://nodejs.org/api/vm.html#class-vmscript), a poorly optimized or malfunctioning script could impact other scripts or even the extension itself.
-At present, isolating scripts in separate processes is not a design goal, as it would get too close to the architecture of traditional VS Code extensions.

-To keep things simple, only JavaScript scripts are supported at the moment.
-Supporting TypeScript would require integrating a toolchain and a transpilation process, which would add complexity to the setup.
-This decision ensures a lightweight and straightforward experience for users.

-## Features

-- Create custom macros using JavaScript.
-- Run multiple macros simultaneously, on demand or at extension startup.
-- Options to define persistent and singleton macros provide advanced control.
+A **macro** is a JavaScript script that lets you automate tasks or add custom tools to VS Code using its standard [extensibility APIs](https://code.visualstudio.com/api/references/vscode-api) but without the overhead of maintaining a full extension.
+Macros are ideal for workspace-specific automation, enhancing your workflow with custom utilities, or quickly prototyping extension features.

+Implementation-wise, these macro scripts are executed within [sandboxes](https://nodejs.org/api/vm.html#class-vmscript) hosted within the process of this extension.
+This approach provides isolated execution, with full access to `vscode` and NodeJS APIs.

 ## Getting Started

-1. Use the `Macros: New Macro` command to create a new macro.
-Alternatively, create a new editor and mark it as `javascript` language.
+1. Create a new macro:
+   - **Option 1**: Use the **New Macro** command.
+   - **Option 2**: Create an empty `javascript` editor and use the **Initialize** CodeLens
+   - **Option 3**: Ask the `@macros` chat agent to create a macro for you.

-  > **ℹ️ Tip:** Save your macro files with a `.macro.js` extension.
+   > ℹ️ Save your macro files using a `.macro.js` extension.
 This enables UI controls, IntelliSense, and other macro-specific features.

-2. Write or update your macro code.
+2. Write, or update, your macro code.
    - See [Available References](#available-code-references).
-   - Use the **Initialize** CodeLens shown in *empty* untitled or `.macro.js` editors set as `javascript` language.

     **Example: "Hello, World!" macro**
     ```javascript